maticzav/swift-graphql/README.md

 > A GraphQL client that lets you forget about GraphQL.

-## Why?

-__Why bother?__ Simply put, it's going to save you and your team lots of time.
-There's a high chance that you are currently writing most of your GraphQL queries by hand.
-If not, there's probably some part of the link from backend to your frontend that you have to do manually.
-And as you well know, manual work is error-prone.
-This library is an end to end type-safe.
-This way, once your app compiles, you know it's going to work.

-__Why another GraphQL library?__ There was no other library that would let me fetch my schema, generate the Swift code, build queries in Swift, and easily adapt query results to my model.
-I was considering using Apollo iOS for my projects, but I couldn't get to the same level of type-safety and their code generation algorithm has some pitfalls.

 ## Overview

 SwiftGraphQL is a Swift code generator and a GraphQL client.
 It lets you create queries using Swift, and guarantees that every query you create is valid.
 Using XCode autocompletion features, you can effortlessly explore the API while creating your Swift application.